parkrain21/crypto-historical-data/README.md

 # crypto-historical-data
 Collection of python test scripts to generate historical data

-'NOTE': Create a auth_keys.py file containing the API_KEY and API_SECRET variables.
+`NOTE`: Create a auth_keys.py file containing the API_KEY and API_SECRET variables.
 Get this from the Binance site.

 **hist_prices_to_csv.py**
   1. Follow the prompts on the terminal.